amitchell05/100-days-of-code/log.md

 **Thoughts**: I solved the problem, but I'm wondering if my approach was correct.
 I'm waiting for feedback from a mentor to confirm I took the best path.

+### Day 35: September 26, 2020

+**Today's Progress**: My third CoderGirl assignment has been graded!
+I'm halfway through Unit 1 of the front-end development track.
+I also completed reading about HTTP, user inputs, and forms.
+Soon, we'll be covering HTML and CSS (my favs!).

+**Thoughts**: This will be another busy week...Conferences, classes, appointments, studying, and more.
+I must prepare myself.

 ## Saved Example

 ### Day 1: June 27, Monday